 Sponsorship and advertising costs are expensed as incurred.
-Such expenses for 2015, 2014, and 2013 totaled \$6.4 million, \$6.0 million, and \$4.6 million, respectively, and are a component of selling, general and administrative expenses on our consolidated statement of earnings.
+Such expenses for the years ended December 31, 2016, 2015, and 2014 totaled \$7.1 million, \$6.4 million, and \$6.0 million, respectively, and are a component of selling, general and administrative expenses on our consolidated statement of earnings.